michaeljclark/rv8/README.md

 A meta compiler that generates a RISC-V decoder and disassembler from instruction set meta data.

-Note: the riscv-isa-sim decoder is included (with and without caching enabled).
-Pre-decode caching will eventually be added to the switch decoder.
+Note: the riscv-isa-sim decoder is included with and without caching enabled.
 The switch decoder performance should be compared to spike_nocache for a fair comparison.
+Caching will be added soon.

 This is the starting point of a RISC-V binary translation investigation.